 Although Discus are very peaceful towards other fish, they must be kept exclusively in a species only aquarium if you want them to breed.
 Only there are they at their best and undisturbed by other fish.

 Now maybe you are saying to yourself, “wow that is a lot of work and trouble for one fish” and you would be right.
 You either fall in love with the Discus and it is worth all the time and effort, or best to look in awe at the local pet store, thinking “wouldn’t that be great to have at home”.

-SUMMARY RECAP: The above formula was always necessary with wild caught Discus, but with domestic raised Discus, often it can be much easier to induce spawning in a well mated pair of Discus.
-Remember to give them the correct water conditions, and a well planted aquarium, which is large enough for their needs.
-Always provide the correct foods from when the Discus you acquire are of a young age.
+The above formula was always necessary with wild caught Discus, but with domestic raised Discus, often it can be much easier to induce spawning in a well-mated pair of Discus.
+Remember to give them the correct water conditions, and a well-planted aquarium, which is large enough for their needs.
+Always provide the correct foods from when the Discus you acquire is of a young age.

 As the young Discus approach sexual maturity, your school of Discus will start to separate out into pairs and stake out a territory (most likely one pair will emerge, not several).
 Leave the best pair in the permanent setup alone, and move the remaining Discus into another aquarium out of sight and out of the way from the preeminent breeding tank.

 Spawning usually takes place on a flat vertical surface, but many pairs choose to lay their eggs on a broad leaf plant such as an Amazon Sword.
 The eggs are fanned for three days before they hatch and the fry is then moved around the aquarium by the mouth of the parents many times for another 4 days.
 The fry becomes free swimming on the seventh day and feed off the sides of the parents.